vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `non_significant_log_throttle` - (Optional) This setting limits the number of non-significant logs generated per second per core on this se.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
 * `ns_helper_deq_interval_msec` - (Optional) Dequeue interval for receive queue from ns helper.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `num_dispatcher_cores` - (Optional) Number of dispatcher cores (0,1,2,4,8 or 16).
 If set to 0, then number of dispatcher cores is deduced automatically.requires se reboot.
 Allowed values are 0,1,2,4,8,16.
 Field introduced in 17.2.12, 18.1.3, 18.2.1.
 Allowed in basic(allowed values- 0) edition, essentials(allowed values- 0) edition, enterprise edition.
+* `num_dispatcher_queues` - (Optional) Number of queues to each dispatcher.
+Allowed values are 2-8.
+Special values are 0 - 'auto-compute', 1 - 'single-queue'.
+Field introduced in 21.1.3.
 * `num_flow_cores_sum_changes_to_ignore` - (Optional) Number of changes in num flow cores sum to ignore.
 * `objsync_config` - (Optional) Configuration knobs for interse object distribution.
 Field introduced in 20.1.3.
 * `objsync_port` - (Optional) Tcp port on se management interface for interse object distribution.
 Supported only for externally managed security groups.
 Not supported on full access deployments.
 Requires se reboot.
 Field introduced in 20.1.3.